I Love Making Jewellery!

 I’m drawn to the raw textures, organic lines and the colours of nature and I allow them to guide my designs.
 I work with materials such as shells, feathers, crystals and semi-precious stones, not only for their aesthetic beauty but also for their energetic and healing properties.
 The metals too carry their own energy, and I work with fine and sterling silver as well as gold accents to create warmth, contrast and a sense of balance in each design.
 Many of my creations are designed as modern talismans — objects of intention, protection, and empowerment, and each piece I make is bespoke, a once off creation.

-I have a deep love of traditional and ethnic design, and my travels are a source of inspiration and discovery as are the many books that I have collected or inherited from my mother.
-I often return home with beads, stones and other elements and ideas that later find life in my pieces.
+I have a deep love for traditional and ethnic designs.
+My travels are a source of inspiration and discovery as are the many books that I have collected or inherited from my mother.
+I often return home with beads, stones that I’ve picked up, and other elements and ideas that later find their way into my creations.

-My work is about creating pieces that speak to the soul — jewellery that feels personal, powerful, and meaningful.
-Whether you are drawn to a creation because of its symbolism, its healing energy, or simply its beauty, I trust and intend that wearing it will bring you joy.
+My work is about crafting pieces that speak to the heart and soul — jewellery that feels personal, powerful, meaningful.
+You may be drawn to one of my creations because of its symbolism, the healing energy that it brings, or simply because of its beauty.
+Whichever it is I trust and intend that wearing it will bring you joy.